DarkoPendragon/discord.js-musicbot-addon/README.md

 * global: true/false.
 If set to true, will use global queues, false will use server. (default false)
 * maxQueueSize: Max size of queues.
 * anyoneCanSkip: Whether or not anyone can skip, true/false.
 Defaults false.
+* anyoneCanAdjust: Whether or not anyone can set volume.
+Defaults false.
 * clearInvoker: Whether or not to clear the command message.
 * volume: Default volume.
 Anywhere from 1 to 200, default is 50.
 * helpCmd: Name of the help command.